 And then let's do eight inches from that.
 And then from our center line, let's go out 3.5 feet and 3.5 feet.
 And then we'll do one more reference line from this back point out 2.5 feet.

-Now we got some general guides of how we would like to model this.
+Now we've got some general guides of how we would like to model this.
 Let's first model our base.
 We can do a rear rectangle and go from this point to this point.

-And then let's push pull this up eight inches.
-Click enter.
-And then hitting control to create new starting face.
+And then let's Push/Pull this up eight inches.
+Click Enter.
+And then hit Control to create a new starting face.

-Double click this to make that go out one inches and then one inch.
-And then I would triple click make group.
-Now the next thing that I would like to do is I would like to move these guides up into or on top of this so I can reference these as well as my midpoint guide.
+Double-click this to make that go out one inch and then one inch.
+And then I would triple-click and make group.
+Now, the next thing that I would like to do is move these guides up into or on top of this so I can reference these as well as my midpoint guide.

-And from here let me measure to see how far this is from here.
-That's 11 inches and let's do a reference guide from this point over 11 inches and 11 inches.
-And now let's draw a another rectangle from here to here.
+And from here, let me measure to see how far this is from here.
+That's 11 inches, and let's do a reference guide from this point over 11 inches and 11 inches.
+And now let's draw another rectangle from here to here.

-And this is in this right here is going to be our fireplace opening.
-We know that there are going to be some walls on where this opens and we want our fireplace opening to be substantially large inside the space.
-So from this from this point here let's drag this over till we get to 1.5 and then we'll go back all the way to the wall.
+This right here is going to be our fireplace opening.
+We know that there are going to be some walls where this opens, and we want our fireplace opening to be substantially large inside the space.
+So from this point here, let's drag this over until we get to 1.5, and then we'll go back all the way to the wall.

-And likewise we'll go here and go all the way back to the wall.
-And then let's go from the wall and let's copy this we have a little bit of a back edge of our fireplace.
-We'll go just to one inch and then we'll erase this line this line and this line and this line.
+And likewise, we'll go here and go all the way back to the wall.
+And then let's go from the wall and copy this.
+We have a little bit of a back edge of our fireplace.
+We'll go just to one inch and then we'll erase this line, this line, this line, and this line.

-Then I will push pull this up 3.5 feet and then I will go into my select this line and create a guide from this up two feet and then I will create another line from here to here and push pull this face out and erase this and then erase this guide.
-And we will triple click this group and then make group.
-Now I will go back to this group and click an h2 so I can see the rest of my model.
+Then I will Push/Pull this up 3.5 feet, and then I will select this line and create a guide from this up two feet.
+Then I will create another line from here to here and Push/Pull this face out and erase this and then erase this guide.
+And we will triple-click this group and then make group.
+Now I will go back to this group and click H2 so I can see the rest of my model.

 I want to create a sunken fireplace space right here.
-So I will select this and then I will push this down one inches.
-I don't want to see this lip right here so I'm going to push this over towards this edge and push this over towards this edge and push this over towards the back.
+So I will select this and then I will push this down one inch.
+I don't want to see this lip right here, so I'm going to push this over towards this edge, and push this over towards this edge, and push this over towards the back.